 People’s emotions are running a mock these days.
 We witness it daily with news stories of violent killings, sexual abuse and terrorist atrocities.
 On our roads, we see drivers filled with rage towards other road users.
 On social media, we read the outright condemnation of individuals in the comments section of a post.
 Also, in the workplace, we observe outbursts from coworkers as just something to tolerate as ‘collateral damage’.

-I think our current culture is mostly to blame.
+I think our current culture is largely to blame.
 We live in an age where expressing our feelings is paramount.
 We must speak up, voice our pain, share how we feel and let the emotions out.
-This paradigm harks back to the belief that within us all is innate goodness that we had as a child.
-It is our naturalness, our un-self-consciousness and our truth that is expressed mainly in our feelings and emotional reactions.
+This paradigm harks back to the belief that within us all is the innate goodness that we had as a child.
+It is our naturalness, our un-self-consciousness and our truth that is expressed in our emotional reactions.
 Formerly, society has encouraged us to suppress this infant spontaneity with its ‘shoulds’ and ‘shouldn’ts’.

-I believe it is imperative that we learn how to master our negative emotions.
-Moreover, that does not mean expressing them in free fall to whoever is on the receiving end of them.
+I believe it is imperative that we learn how to master our negative emotions rather than expressing them in free fall to whoever is on the receiving end of them.
 We need to embrace techniques that help us manage our sentiments, so we are not suppressing them, not denying them, but are handling them in an adult way.